What is NINJAM?

 NinjamZap was born during the pandemic, when a group of musician friends from Córdoba, Argentina could no longer meet to play together.
 Searching for a way to keep jamming, they discovered NINJAM — and fell in love with it.
 What started as weekend “zapadas” over the internet became a six-year passion for the platform and its community.

 Have questions, ideas, or just want to say hi?
-Reach out at [email protected].
+Reach out at [email protected] or connect on LinkedIn.

 Getting Started